-Mr. Antonio E. Marichal Chairman of the Board since April 2019.
+Mr. Antonio E. Marichal Chairman of the Board since April 2020.
 Is an attorney with an accounting background.
 He is one of our two outside directors and serves as the financial expert.
 He is a retired partner of the firm Marichal, Hernandez, Santiago & Juarbe, LLC.
 He continues to practice law as an off counsel of the firm.
 His list of clients includes several association members and directors for whom he may perform work as the need arises.
 He practices tax, estate and business law.
 He is a member of the Bar Association and The Association of Public Notaries of Puerto Rico.
-He is admitted to practice in Puerto Rico, The U.S. District Court for The District of Puerto Rico, The First Circuit of the U.S. Court of

-Appeals and The U.S. Tax Court.
+He is admitted to practice in Puerto Rico, The U.S. District Court for The District of Puerto Rico, The First Circuit of the U.S. Court of Appeals and The U.S. Tax Court.
 Originally appointed by the board in 2006.
+He has been a member of the Board since 2006.